How Much Should You Save Per Month?

 We have to talk about debt

 You’ll have to compare the interest you’re paying on your debt and the interest you’re getting on your savings to determine whether more money should go into paying off debt first.
-Let?s explain.
+Let me explain.

-Credit card interest can start from 12.5% APR and go up all the way to 25% and upwards, depending on certain factors.
-Now, you?re going to find it almost impossible to find a savings account that pays that minimum of 12.5%.
+Credit card interest can start from 12.5% APR and go all the way to 25% and upwards, depending on your card.
+Now, you’re going to find it almost impossible to find a savings account that pays that minimum of 12.5%.
 On average, savings accounts pay around 0.01% at the bigger banks and can go up to 1% with an online bank.

 If you have a credit card with a balance of $10,000 at a rate of 12.5%, it will take you 36 months to pay it off with a monthly installment of $335.
 The total interest paid will be $2,040.